brandonlim99/js_game_blackjack/README.md

 This blackjack game features:
 - Ace having a value of 1 or 11 (Ace value will be 1 if it will burst with 11, Ace value will be 11 if it won't burst)
 - Winning will award you money depending on your bets
-- A dealer who will fight with your hand
+- A dealer
 - Able to input your name and show your chips
+- Smart dealer decisions (Draw if dealer's starting hand < player's hand)
+- Game results tracker
+-

 Will feature:
-- Better dealer decisions (Draw if dealer's starting hand < player's hand)
-- Result tracker at the side
 - Restart the game if chips = 0
 - Show current chips in inventory